japila-books/spark-sql-internals/docs/spark-sql-JoinEstimation.md

 Some(sizeInBytes=1200.0 B, rowCount=50, hints=none)
 ----

-`JoinEstimation` can <<estimate, estimate statistics and query hints of a Join logical operator>> with the following link:spark-sql-LogicalPlan-Join.adoc#joinType[join types]:
+`JoinEstimation` can <<estimate, estimate statistics and query hints of a Join logical operator>> with the following spark-sql-LogicalPlan-Join.md#joinType[join types]:

 * `Inner`, `Cross`, `LeftOuter`, `RightOuter`, `FullOuter`, `LeftSemi` and `LeftAnti`